 As I continued to photograph, my focus shifted to recording natural beauty at risk of being irreparably damaged and lost.
 The more I saw the more concerned I became for the state of waterways and nature both locally and globally.
+I photographed climate change in Iceland, Patagonia, Bangladesh and Antarctica, as well as following the oil and coal train route across the United States which included a visit to Standing Rock.
 It became apparent that the health and welfare of all life forms and people on the planet were being affected too.
 Having spent much of the past decade in Florida, it was hard not to notice the impact of climate change on ecosystems and biodiversity.
 Frequent flooding altered the freshwater/saltwater mix of estuaries and bays, as did discharges of polluted water from Lake Okeechobee released to ensure that homes built on swampland were not inundated by water.
 Sea level rise and saltwater intrusion also contributed to more frequent and intense algae blooms.
 I saw how not being able to connect with waterways because they were too toxic to fish or swim in affected people both psychologically and physically.

 At the end of my Changing Waters project in Florida I was overcome by a feeling of deep loss, but also by the awareness that climate change can be slowed, water can be cleaned, and the earth can at least partially recover from the harm we are causing if humans care enough to do something about it.
 I have shared images of devastation in the hope that viewers will feel the pain I experienced and be motivated to stop the damage and the loss.
 The images of healthy waterways and ecosystems show my emotional connection with these bodies of water, and the sustenance I receive from being in and around them.
 It is my fervent hope that their pristine beauty will inspire people to discover their own love and respect for the environment and water and to act to preserve what they can before more is lost.